-To display a thermal image (thermogram), ensure the camera's lens flap is in the up To display a thermal image (thermogram), ensure the camera's lens flap is in the up position, uncovering the IR lens.
+To display a thermal image (thermogram), ensure the camera's lens flap is in the up position, uncovering the IR lens.
 Then turn ON the camera and point it at the target object.
 The thermogram appears in the camera's main screen (see § 2.3.1).